-I think you are going to LOVE today’s DIY gemstone soap tutorial!
-It’s easy to make, looks gorgeous, and it’s something that can be used and enjoyed.
+I think you are going to LOVE today’s DIY gemstone soap tutorial because DIY soap rocks are easy to make, look gorgeous, plus this is a DIY/craft that you can use/enjoy/gift – it’s not just clutter!

 DIY Gemstone Soap Making Supplies: